Confidential Assignment: Plot

-Having guessed the latter's plan, Cheol-ryung removes the SIM card which Jin-tae had inserted in his phone to track his location anytime.
-The duo learns about the location where Park was supplying drugs and a fight ensues where Cheol-ryung takes one of the men's phone and gives it to Jin-tae.
-Cheol-ryung learns about Park's location after secretly bugging Jin-tae's phone.
-The duo heads to the restaurant where they find that Park is conversing with one of Ki-seong's comrades (who was present at the warehouse).
+Having guessed the Jin-tae's plan, Cheol-ryung removes the SIM card which Jin-tae had inserted in his phone to track his location anytime.
+The duo learns about the location where Park was supplying drugs and a fight ensues where Cheol-ryung takes the phone of one of the men and gives it to Jin-tae.
+Cheol-ryung learns Park's location after secretly bugging Jin-tae's phone.
+The duo heads to the restaurant where they find that Park is conversing with one of Ki-seong's comrades (who had been present at the warehouse).
 The comrade learns that Park plans to settle in South Korea, where he kills him under Ki-seong's orders.
 Cheol-ryung arrives and warns Ki-seong of his impending death, where he fights the comrade, who escapes.
 After checking Park's belongings, the officials learn about Cheol-ryung's mission.

 Meanwhile, Jin-tae learns about Cheol-ryung's past and decide to help him.
-They reach the place where Ki-seong has arranged a deal to sell the plates, but Ki-seong kills the buyer where Cheol-ryung arrives and kills the henchmen where he is about Ki-seong, but Jin-tae stops him which gives time for Ki-seong to escape.
+They reach the place where Ki-seong has arranged a deal to sell the plates, but Ki-seong kills the buyer when Cheol-ryung arrives and kills the henchmen where he is about Ki-seong, but Jin-tae stops him which gives time for Ki-seong to escape.
 Cheol-ryung takes the master plates and leaves.
 However, Ki-seong kidnaps Jin-tae's family and demands the plates.
 A frightened Jin-tae tells Cheol-ryung, where he takes the plates and heads to the location.
 Jin-tae and Cheol-ryung arrives and gives the plates to Ki-seong, who leaves Jin-tae's family where Jin-tae takes his family to a safe place.
 A battle ensues where Cheol-ryung and Jin-tae manages to kill Ki-seong.
 One year later, Cheol-ryung and Jin-tae receive their next mission.